POETSII/graph_schema/apps/nursery/op2/mini_op2/doc/sync_compiler.md

 onwards, and then at some random point the pending read is released.

-_TODO: Arguably, if they are not connected to anyone then it doesn't matter, but for ease of thinking we currently expect competion from everyone.
+_TODO: Arguably, if they are not connected to anyone then it doesn't matter, but for ease of thinking we currently expect completion from everyone.
 In future we might think about not connecting device instances where they are:
 - only on the indirect read set; and
 - the instance mapping means no-one uses their value.